-\$15-15-34 Quasi-judicial proceedings; waiver or suspension of rules. (a) The intent and purpose of chapter 205, HRS, is to establish quasi-judicial procedures which would ensure the effective application of established state land use policies through an adversarial process in a hearing in which diverse interests will have an opportunity to present their views in an open and orderly manner.
-Accordingly, the commission expects all persons and parties to comply with this subchapter and chapter 91, HRS, so that the commission will have a full and complete record upon which it can render its decision.

-(b) Unless contrary to statute, the commission may waive or suspend any rule when the commission determines that: (1) good cause exists for such waiver; and (2) strict enforcement of such procedural rule would impose a manifest injustice upon a party or person who has substantially complied with the commission's rules in good faith.
-No rule relating to jurisdictional matters shall be waived or suspended by the commission.
-[Eff 10/27/86; am and comp 8/16/97; am and comp 5/8/00; am and comp NOV 0 2 2013 ] (Auth: HRS \$\$205-1, 205-7) (Imp: HRS \$91-3)

-\$15-15-34.1 Verbatim transcripts.
-Verbatim transcripts of hearings and other proceedings before the commission pursuant to chapter 91, HRS, shall be made and kept by the commission.
-[Eff and comp NOV 0 2 2013 ] (Auth: HRS \$\$205-1, 205-7) (Imp: HRS \$91-9)
+- "§15-15-34 Quasi-judicial proceedings; waiver or suspension of rules. (a) The intent and purpose of chapter 205, HRS, is to establish quasi-judicial procedures which would ensure the effective application of established state land use policies through an adversarial process in a hearing in which diverse interests will have an opportunity to present their views in an open and orderly manner.
+Accordingly, the commission expects all persons and parties to comply with this subchapter and chapter 91, HRS, so that the commission will have a full and complete record upon which it can render its decision. - [(b) For good cause shown] To the extent permitted by law, the commission may waive or suspend any rule[-] when the commission determines that: (a) good cause exists for such waiver; and (b) strict enforcement of such procedural rule would impose a manifest injustice upon a party or person who has substantially complied with the commission's rules in good faith.
+No rule relating to jurisdictional matters shall be waived or suspended by the commission."
+[Eff 10/27/86; am and comp 8/16/97; am and comp May 08 2000] (Auth: HRS §§205-1, 205-7) (Imp: HRS §91-3) - "§15-15-34.1 Verbatim transcripts.
+Verbatim transcripts of hearings and other proceedings before the commission pursuant to chapter 91, HRS, shall be made and kept by the commission." - "§15-15-35 Appearance before the commission. (a) Any party to a proceeding before the commission may appear on the party's own behalf.
+A partnership, corporation, trust, or association may be represented by a duly authorized agent.
+An officer or employee of a department or agency of the State or a political subdivision may represent that department or agency in any proceeding before the commission. - (b) A party may be represented by an attorney.
+The attorney who appears before the commission shall be a member in good standing of the Hawaii state bar.
+A member of the bar of another jurisdiction may appear by motion or by association with a member in good standing of the Hawaii state bar.
+All pleadings and documents shall be served on the member of the Hawaii state bar.